KeyZox71/knl_meowscendence/doc/user/user.md

 ## PATCH `/users/:userId/:member`

-Used to modify the member of a user (only displayName can be modified)
+Used to modify a member of an user (only displayName can be modified)

 Input needed :
 ```json